ibm-cloud-docs/virtualization/can-i-manage-multiple-virtuozzo-hardware-nodes-single-interface.md

 # Managing multiple Virtuozzo hardware nodes through a single interface
 {: #managing-multiple-virtuozzo-hardware-nodes-through-a-single-interface}

 Managing multiple nodes is done through the PIM interface.
-You use PIM to have a master server with multiple slaves.
-A slave is managed by only a single master.
-It cannot be a part of alternative groups that are managed by a separate master.
+You use PIM to have a controller server with multiple workers.
+A worker is managed by only a single controller.
+It cannot be a part of alternative groups that are managed by a separate controller.

 Follow these steps to manage multiple hardware nodes: